Arrests roil campuses nationwide ahead of graduation as protesters demand Israel ties be cut

 MISSOURI

-The Riverfront Times, a St. Louis weekly newspaper, reported more than 80 people were arrested during the protest that began in public areas before moving to the campus in the afternoon.
+In a statement, the university said more than 100 people — including 23 students and four university employees — were arrested on suspicion of trespassing.
 Megan Green, president of the St. Louis Board of Aldermen, said in a social media post that she was present and the protest remained calm “until the police came in like an ambush.”

-The St. Louis Police Department said in a social media post that it assisted campus police, although city officers did not make any arrests.
+Green Party presidential candidate Jill Stein said in a social media post that she and two of her campaign managers were among those arrested.

-The University of Southern California said on Saturday it had temporarily closed its University Park Campus to nonresidents and USC property was vandalized by members of a group “that has continued to illegally camp on our campus,” disrupt operations and harrassing people.
+The university’s statement defended the action and said protesters “did not have good intentions on our campus and that this demonstration had the potential to get out of control and become dangerous.”

 MASSACHUSETTS